VA Benefits help qualifying Veterans and their family members get money to cover all or some of the costs for school or training.

 Online ONLY Students

-UTSA’s Online ONLY degree and certificate programs are designed to be completely online and taught in an asynchronous format.
+UT San Antonio’s Online ONLY degree and certificate programs are designed to be completely online and taught in an asynchronous format.
 The programs will not have any courses or requirement that must be completed in person.

 Students are allowed to apply their VA Benefits to Online ONLY degree programs if the program is listed on WEAMS.